chengxinlun/TASISS/README.md

 #### Mobile platform
 * Android: Under development
-* Other platform: NOT SPECIAL SUPPORT WILL BE OFFERED
+* Other platform: NO SPECIAL SUPPORT WILL BE OFFERED